 Six Week Sessions

-Guided by a Spanish speaking teacher, toddlers and their parents explore a Montessori learning space, and practice Spanish songs and movement!
+Anna Mayta, parent-toddler guide and native Spanish speaker born in Chile, facilitates a series of six classes for parents and their toddlers to explore a Montessori learning space, and practice Spanish songs and movement!

 Enjoy fun with your child and observe your child as she joyfully explores the Montessori environment, experiments with the hands-on materials, and discovers the children around her.

 Meet other families with similarly aged children and develop your parenting toolkit.
 This is a time to ask questions, socialize, and share your experiences.

 Get parenting tips!
 The toddler years are exciting, but also challenging.
 Montessori principles can help you make the most of this precious time.
 Each week, the teacher offers ideas for topics on every parent’s mind as well as practical ways to apply the Montessori philosophy at home.

 This is Montessori 101 in action, immersed in Spanish!

 You and your child will be immersed in a hands-on learning environment, experience some typical daily Montessori preschool activities, and learn from an experienced teacher.

 Parents tells us this parent-child session is a great way to:

 Learn firsthand how children develop in a Montessori school!